The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Summary and conclusions

-The properties of the CSM and ejecta of SN~2022xxf are subject to further study involving long-term monitoring and multi-wavelength observations (Izzo et al., in preparation).
-Observations at later epochs may reveal additional clues on the origin and composition of the CSM, and therefore the associated mass loss of the progenitor star before the explosion.
+{The properties of the CSM, ejecta, and progenitor star of SN~2022xxf are subject to further study involving long-term monitoring and multi-wavelength observations (Izzo et al., in preparation).
+Observations at later epochs may reveal additional clues on the origin and composition of the CSM, and therefore the associated mass loss of the progenitor star before the explosion.}

 \begin{appendix}